mjanderson1911/sickle_cell_game/README.md

-# Heal the Stream - Sickle Cell Education Game
+# Sickle Cell Blaster 2 - Sickle Cell Education Game

 An interactive 3D educational game designed to teach about sickle cell disease through gameplay.

 ## About the Game

-"Heal the Stream" is a browser-based 3D game where players take on the role of a superhero inside the human body.
+"Sickle Cell Blaster 2" is a browser-based 3D game where players take on the role of a superhero inside the human body.
 The mission is to heal sickle cells by zapping them with a death ray, transforming them into normal red blood cells.

 ## Features